Touqeer3417/website-using-tailwind-tailblock-/README.md

 This website serves as a homage to these digital luminaries, offering a curated collection of resources, insights, and inspirations.
 Whether you're an aspiring <strong> entrepreneur, web developer, graphic designer, or programmer </strong> , this platform is your gateway to the wisdom and expertise of <b> Azad Chaiwala, Hisham Sarwar, GFX Mentor, and Code with Harry</b>.

 # 💫 About Me:
-🔭 I’m currently working on Mern Stack Development.<br>👯I am looking for a job.<br>🌱 I’m currently learning about development and programming.<br>⚡ I was working on a project related to web development.
+🔭 I’m currently working on Mern Stack Development.<br>👯🌱 I’m currently learning about development and programming.<br>⚡ I was working on a project related to web development.

 ## 🌐 Socials: